-74 Offshore wind turbines cannot be sited in particular areas due to shipping lanes, fishing grounds, cable crossings, Department of Defense exclusionary zones, unexploded and discarded ordinance, shipwrecks, ecologically archaeologically sensitive areas, and other limitations.
+Offshore wind turbines cannot be sited in particular areas due to shipping lanes, fishing grounds, cable crossings, Department of Defense exclusionary zones, unexploded and discarded ordinance, shipwrecks, ecologically/ archaeologically sensitive areas, and other limitations.

-75 Measured in nautical miles.
-1 nautical mile, historically defined as one minute of latitude (or one sixtieth of a degree of latitude), is equal to approximately 1.15 miles.
+Measured in nautical miles.
+1 nautical mile, historically defined as one minute of latitude (or one sixtieth of a degree of latitude), is equal to approximately 1.15 miles

-76 Measured in meters.
+Measured in meters

-area with water between 50 and 120 meters deep.
-120 meters is the maximum depth associated with Hywind Scotland-the world's first full-scale77 floating offshore wind array-and will thus be used as a proxy for contemporary floating turbine technology (4C Offshore, 2017).
+Moving seaward, the blue shaded region (bounded by the green and pink depth contours) outlines the offshore area with water between 50 and 120 meters deep.
+120 meters is the maximum depth associated with Hywind Scotland-the world's first full-scale floating offshore wind array-and will thus be used as a proxy for contemporary floating turbine technology (4C Offshore, 2017).
 This segment totals approximately 28,700 square miles, equivalent to the combined land area of Maryland, Massachusetts, and Connecticut.